 Pfeiffer is a comprehensive United Methodist-related University, with multiple campuses that are committed to educational excellence, service and scholarship.
-We value diversity and promote the attainment of full academic and personal potential through accessible undergraduate, graduate and degree-completion programs.
+We value diversity and promote the attainment of full academic and personal potential through accessible traditional undergraduate, adult, and graduate and degree-completion programs.
 The church-related vision of the University encourages our students to embrace the Christian values of human dignity, integrity and service as they become servant leaders and lifelong learners.

-Pfeiffer University at Charlotte is located at 4701 Park Road in the South Park area of Charlotte.
-The five- acre urban campus complex includes computer facilities, library, classrooms, student center, bookstore, and the Mack C. Jay, III international Center for executive Leadership.
-Pfeiffer University Raleigh-Durham is located at 2880 Slater Road, Suite 100, Morrisville, NC.
+Pfeiffer University at Charlotte is located at 1515 Mockingbird Lane in the South Park area.
+The modern urban campus includes, library, classrooms, meeting space, and the Institute for Marriage and Family Therapy.
+Pfeiffer University in Raleigh-Durham is located at 2880 Slater Road, Suite 100, Morrisville, NC and has classrooms and the Pfeiffer Institute Reach.